carnisj/bcdi/doc/modules/preprocessing/index.rst

 preprocessing_runner
 ^^^^^^^^^^^^^^^^^^^^

-This module provides the function which manage the whole preprocessing.
+This module provides the function which manage the preprocessing.

 API Reference
 -------------